Backstreet Boys’ Nick Carter Shares Devastating Loss On Twitter

 The twosome allowed producers to do a pregnancy reveal on a subsequent episode, where it was announced to the couple and viewers they were having a boy, son Odin.

-Nick and Lauren tied the knot in 2014.
 Our thoughts go out to them during this difficult time.